Whitelisted1/SettingsPresets/README.md

 # How to setup file
 1) Download Python 3.X (https://www.python.org/downloads/)
-2) Download the python Files
+2) Download the Github Files
 3) Run the 'main.py' script

 # How to setup profiles